timebent/sharedtimer/README.md

 # Shared Timer

-Prototype shared timer synced across devices using Socket.IO.
-Timer now counts up from 0:00 (elapsed time).
-Clients can start, pause, and rewind the timer (rewind subtracts seconds from elapsed time).
+Shared timer with Cues synced across devices using Socket.IO.
+You can start, pause, and rewind the timer.
+Cues are triggered at specific elapsed times, and all connected clients will receive the cue information in real-time.

-Quick start (macOS / Linux):
+Quick start (macOS):

 1. Change to the project folder: